KrishnarajT/Anti-Brutus/readme.md

 # [Anti Brutus](https://antibrutus.surge.sh)

-A PassworD Manager and a Generator in One, for Securely storing Passwords, and never having to worry about remembering them again.
+A Password Manager and a Generator in One, for Securely storing Passwords, and never having to worry about remembering them again.
 This is also our Third Year Full Stack Development Project.

 # ScreenshotS

 # Features
 1. Generate Passwords using Unique Hash Scheme
 2. Store Passwords
 3. Added Security with Master Password